microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 Deepen your understanding of working with this type of Regression in this [Learn module](https://docs.microsoft.com/learn/modules/train-evaluate-classification-models?WT.mc_id=academic-15963-cxa)
 ## Prerequisite

-Having worked with the pumpkin data, we are now familiar enough with it to realize that there's one small category that we can work with: Color.
+Having worked with the pumpkin data, we are now familiar enough with it to realize that there's one binary category that we can work with: Color.
 Let's build a Logistic Regression model to predict that, given some variables, what color a given pumpkin will be (orange 🎃 or white 👻).

+> Why are we talking about binary classification in a lesson grouping about regression?
+Only for convenience, as Logistic Regression is [really a Classification method](https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression), albeit a linear-based one.
+Learn other ways to classify data in the next lesson group.

 For our purposes, we will express this as a binary: 'Orange' or 'Not Orange'.
 There is also a 'striped' category in our dataset but there are few instances of it, so we will not use it.
 It disappears once we remove null values from the dataset, anyway.